 Student nutrition directors like Primer say the foundation that allows schools to experiment with new recipes is California’s universal free lunch program.
 She notes that, when school lunch is free, students are more likely to actually try and enjoy it: “Free food plus good food equals a participation meal increase every time.”

 Nora Stewart, the author of the Friends of the Earth report, says the recent increase in vegan school lunch options has also been in response to a growing demand for less meat and dairy in cafeterias from climate-conscious students.
 “We’re seeing a lot of interest from students and parents to have more plant-based [meals] as a way to really help curb greenhouse gas emissions,” she said.
 A majority of Gen Zers — 79 percent — say they would eat meatless at least once or twice a week, according to research conducted by Aramark, a company provides food services to school districts and universities, among other clients.
-And the food-service company that recently introduced an all-vegetarian menu in the San Francisco Unified School District credits students with having “led the way” in asking for less meat in their cafeterias.
+And Revolution Foods, the vendor which recently introduced an all-vegetarian menu in school districts across California and Nevada, credits students from the San Francisco Unified School District with having “led the way” in asking for less meat in their cafeterias.
 The menu includes four vegan options: an edamame teriyaki bowl, a bean burrito bowl, a taco bowl with a pea-based meat alternative, and marinara pasta.

 Stewart theorizes that school nutrition directors are also increasingly aware of other benefits to serving vegan meals.
 “A lot of school districts are recognizing that they can integrate more culturally diverse options with more plant-based meals,” said Stewart.
 In the last five years, the nonprofit found, California school districts have added 41 new vegan dishes to their menus, including chana masala bowls, vegan tamales, and falafel wraps.
 Dairy-free meals also benefit lactose-intolerant students, who are more likely to be students of color.